You‘ll suffer from stress-related rheumatoid arthritis

 “You tell her,” my soul said to my body: “to me, she won’t listen.” (by Fritz Perls)

-So I woke one day in the early summer of 1994 with swollen fingers.
-The skin tensed and itched.
-I was surprised because I couldn‘t explain these swellings at that time, did not feel ill and wasn‘t exposed to any unusual physical or mental stress.
-Altogether, I thought the puffiness would go by itself again …
+… So I woke one day in the early summer of 1994, at the end of April, with swollen fingers.
+Their skin was tensed and itched.
+I was surprised because I couldn‘t explain these swellings at the time, didn’t feel ill and wasn‘t exposed to any unusual physical or mental stress.
+Altogether, I thought the puffiness would disappear by itself again …

 Exposed to cold (for example, when shopping next to the cold shelves, in cold water) an unpleasant tingling sensation in my fingers showed up.
-It felt as if they were „falling asleep.“
+It felt as if they had gone dead.

-The swelling increased steadily and soon remained during the day, although not as strong as after waking up.
+The swelling increased steadily and soon would remain during the day, although not as strong as it was after waking up.
 In the normal course of the day now came first obstructive movement restrictions in accessing and holding on.
 From time to time I felt a pulling and pulsing pain in my fingers and wrists.

 The pain in fingers and hands became more intense.
 Additionally, I could very clearly feel the inflammatory heat in my joints.

-Within days, swelling of the feet with stiffness after sleep and short periods of rest during the day were added.
+Within days, swelling of the feet with stiffness after sleeping and short periods of rest during the day added to the symptoms.